Website Payments Pro and Express Checkout

 Use Express Checkout, PayPal's premier checkout solution, to streamline the checkout process for buyers with PayPal accounts and keep them on your website after making a purchase.
 The buyer either logs in to PayPal or checks out as a guest, and the PayPal checkout window is displayed as part of the checkout process.

 This introduction shows you a basic Express Checkout integration and describes Express Checkout's main features.
-You can also refer to the Express Checkout integration guide to create an Express Checkout integration.
-For more detailed feature and integration information, navigate to the Express Checkout advanced feature reference.
+For integration details, see the Express Checkout integration guide.

 |1.||Required||Set up a basic Express Checkout integration.|